mremap — remap a virtual memory address

 leaving the source mapped.
 See NOTES for some possible

-applications of MREMAP_DONTUNMAP
+applications of MREMAP_DONTUNMAP.

-If the memory segment specified by old_address
+If the memory segment specified by old_address and old_size is locked (using

 mlock(2) or similar), then